Where To Sell An Engagement Ring

 You could earn more in a specialized auction house with the right clientele, but when you want the ring to sell quickly and for a reasonable profit, you could do that today online.

-Platforms like Craigslist and eBay may come to mind, but you’ll do better to stay off these sites, though there’s one clear advantage to using them:
+Platforms like Craigslist and eBay may come to mind, which are great to make money fast.
+But, you’ll do better to stay off these sites and find online marketplaces that specializes in jewelry.

 Buyers willing to pay the most for engagement rings are individual consumers who plan to use the ring themselves — not jewelry stores who plan to sell the ring to another customer.
 Jewelry stores will pay you less so they can still make a profit when they sell the ring to a customer.